swharden/QRSSplus/README.md

 # QRSS Plus

 **QRSS Plus is an automatically-updating QRSS grabber website designed to fully operate on a web server.** QRSS Plus watches a list of image URLs (stored in [grabbers.csv](grabbers.csv)), downloading them every 10 minutes, and marking them as "active" if their content changes regularly.
 QRSS Plus displays a list of active grabbers on a web page making them easy to browse at a glance.
-To add or modify grabber information in the grabber list, simply edit [grabbers.csv](grabbers.csv).

 **View QRSS Plus in action:**\
 http://www.SWHarden.com/qrss/plus/

 ![](/misc/QRSSplus.png)

-Although the author has run QRSS Plus on his website for several years and intends to continue doing so, **anybody can set-up their own QRSS Plus webpage** using the tools in this repository.
-Just copy this folder to your web server and call [QRSSplusUpdate.py](QRSSplusUpdate.py) every 10 minutes.
-Those who decide to independently set-up their own QRSS Plus page are encouraged to improve the code, add new features to the web interface, or incorporating new functionality, as these improvements enhance the QRSS community at large.

-A separate page is provided reviewing [technical details](/misc/technical.md) of operation,  configuration, and design considerations.

 ## QRSS Grabber List